stevexu01/banking-case-study-initial/README.md

 The microservice needs to have the following items implemented:

 * Needs to be a REST service.
-For more information, see the tutorial [Building a RESTful Web Service](https://spring.io/guides/gs/rest-service/)
 * Use Cassandra to store *CreditCard* objects.
-* Use a circuit breaker to return a message if the data or database is unavailable.
-    ```text
-    Data is unavailable at this time.
-    ```
 * The model class needs to implement an inner builder.
 (Builder pattern implemented as an inner class.)
 * All CRUD endpoints need to be implemented (5 in total).
     * createCreditCard